Get in touch: hello@totalbalance.com.au

 Byron Bay Meditation & Yoga Retreat

-Our Byron Bay meditation and yoga retreat is for women looking for the chance to unwind, enjoy the peace of nature, feel completely nurtured and begin to discover why living mindfully is essential to your wellbeing.
+Our Byron Bay mindfulness meditation, yoga and Pilates retreat is for women looking for the chance to unwind, enjoy the peace of nature, feel completely nurtured and begin to discover why living mindfully is essential to your wellbeing.

 We stay at Sangsurya, a beautiful tropical ten-acre bush retreat just a few minutes drive from Tallow Beach in Byron Bay.
 The property features an open, airy meditation hall, a freshwater swimming pool and dining room that includes outdoor seating with easterly views across Arakwal land and the ocean.